Kong/unirest-nodejs/README.md

 });
 ```

-## Request.options

-The _options_ object is where almost all of the request settings live.
-Each option method sugars to a field on this object to allow for chaining and ease of use.
-If
-you have trouble with an option method and wish to directly access the _options_ object
-you are free to do so.

-This object is modeled after the `request` libraries options that are passed along through its constructor.

 ## Request Methods

-Request Methods differ from Option Methods in that these methods transform, or handle the data in a sugared way, where as Option Methods require a more _hands on_ approach.
+Request Methods differ from Option Methods (See Below) in that these methods transform, or handle the data in a sugared way, where as Option Methods require a more _hands on_ approach.

 #### Request.auth(Object) or (user, pass, sendImmediately)